brown52230/WeatherAppProject/README.md

 I wanted to build it within Javascript so I could learn how to use it, while also building a larger scale project.

 For a while though, I was stuck trying to find good ideas for a project.
 Then, I had the idea for a simple weather app.
-I felt like it was a good idea for a project asit encompasses old things I've learned, and things I haven't like API usage.
+I felt like it was a good idea for a project as it encompasses old things I've learned, and things I haven't like API usage.

 After weeks of working on and off, and a week of working almost non-stop, the page is live.
 And I'm very happy with how it came out.